Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ### Pact of the Wok

-You can conjure a Pact Wok; a venerable cooking implement in your hand at the end of a **:rest-short: Short** or **:rest-long: Long Rest**.
+You can conjure a *Pact Wok*; a venerable cooking implement in your hand at the end of a **:rest-short: Short** or **:rest-long: Long Rest**.
 It takes the form of a set kitchen utensil of your choice, and it grants you the following benefits:

-***Artisan Tools***{.inl} It counts as Cooking Utensil, and it uses your spellcasting modifier for ability checks made with it.
+**Artisan Tools**{ .inl } It counts as Cooking Utensil, and it uses your spellcasting modifier for ability checks made with it.

 **Eldritch Rations**{ .inl } When you finish a **:rest-long: Long Rest**, you can prepare a number of Eldritch Rations up to your spellcasting modifier as shown in the Eldritch Rations table in any combination.
 A creature can take a **:rsc-b: Bonus Action**{ .rsc } to consume one of these rations to gain the associated benefit.

-**Spellcasting Focus**{ .inl } You can use the device as a Spellcasting Focus.
+**Spellcasting Focus**{ .inl } You can use the Cooking Utensil as a Spellcasting Focus.

 ##### Eldritch Rations